SeaGraphData/SpaceX-Data-and-ML/README.md

 ### 9. Final report & deliverables

-* Final Jupyter notebook summarizing the approach, artifacts and results.
+* Final report summarizing the approach, artifacts and results.
-* Export or serialize final model(s) (pickle / joblib) into `models/`.
-* Include the Folium map(s) and link to the Dash app (or instructions for local deployment).
+* Include the Dash app (or instructions for local deployment).
-* Write a short conclusion and recommendations for stakeholders (e.g., which features most affect landing success).

 ---